x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 ## Arrays

 An array is an ordered collection of values.
-Each value is called a *element* and has its position called *index*.
+Each value is called an *element* and has its position called *index*.
 JavaScript arrays are untyped, and different elements of an array may be of different types.
 The indexes use 32-bit integer and are zero-based (highest $4294967294 = 2^{32}$).

 ### Creating Arrays